 970 words | 4-minute read

-More than a century ago, a remarkable man had a wonderful vision — to provide pollution-free, clean power to Mumbai, a city that was choking on the fumes of the boilers of textile mills.
-That visionary, Jamsetji Nusserwanji Tata, dreamed of, and inspired, the setting up of one of the first hydroelectric power plants in the Western Ghats, with a hydel dam that would harness the power of flowing water to create electricity.
+More than a century ago, the visionary Jamsetji Nusserwanji Tata, resolved to provide pollution-free, clean power to Mumbai, a city that was choking on the fumes of the boilers of textile mills.
+He dreamed of, and inspired, the setting up of one of the first hydroelectric power plants in the Western Ghats, with a hydel dam that would harness the power of flowing water to create electricity.
 The task was nothing short of daunting, considering the terrain of the Western Ghats.

 The preliminary work had begun on conceptualising his grand vision, but before the new power company could be formed, Jamsetji passed away.
 Though he could not personally accomplish this tough task, Jamsetji’s sons Dorab and Ratan subsequently laid the foundation for affordable and clean power for the city of Bombay (now Mumbai).
 The hydropower units near Mumbai and the first grid connection around Lower Parel are, a century later, still functional.